Bhinneka Tunggal Ika, meaning “Unity in Diversity,” is what Indonesia’s motto is and it couldn’t sum up this country any better.

 The surf here ain’t no joke.
 I had been surfing before, but the waves were intimidating for me, so observing with a beer in hand at the cliffside restaurants is totally acceptable as well.
 The temple (Pura Luhur Uluwatu) sitting on the edge of the cliff is one of the most beautiful temples you’ll see in Indonesia.
 Just watch out for those cheeky monkeys, they’ll steal anything they can get.

 You’ll also find plenty of fancy resorts on cliffsides and restaurants with five-star chefs.
 So just chill.
 It’s got nothing but good vibes for beach bums.
 The best way to get around the area here is a motorbike.
+Check here for some of the best places to stay in Bali.

 Recommended Bali tours: